Clinical data registries are useful across many parts of healthcare. One of their most valuable purposes is post-market surveillance.

 For payers and regulatory agencies, post-market surveillance can shed light on which products and drugs are the safest and most cost-effective.
 This can then inform coverage and reimbursement decisions.

-Let’s break down the U.S. FDA’s definition of post-market surveillance into three parts:
+Let’s break down the U.S. FDA’s definition of post-market surveillance into three components:

 These are the steps to conducting post-market surveillance for medical devices and drugs.

-These data can come from several sources, such as:
+These real-world data can come from several sources, such as:

-These data are collected in two primary ways:
+These real-world data are collected in two primary ways:

 The technology you use to get this data matters.
 You need an efficient and secure way to collect large amounts of real-world data and prepare it for analysis.